-• Mathematical Problems: Algebra (equations and expressions, inequalities, exponential notation, absolute value, ratios and proportions, and graphical analysis); Data Analysis, Interpretation, and Sufficiency; Quantitative Comparison; and Probability and Statistics

-• Applied Mathematics (Word) Problems
+- Mathematical Problems: algebra (equations and expressions, inequalities, exponential notation, absolute value, ratios and proportions, and graphical analysis); Data Analysis, Interpretation, and Sufficiency; Quantitative Comparison; and Probability and Statistics. - Applied Mathematics (Word) Problem.

-At right is an image of the digital calculator available to candidates for the Quantitative Reasoning section of this examination:
+Below is an image of the digital calculator available to candidates for the Quantitative Reasoning section of this examination:

 All examination questions are reviewed annually by a team of subject matter experts before they are used for examination purposes.
 This process helps to ensure that the questions reflect the most recent research and guidelines.
 Changes to the test specifications for the DAT may occur after the publication of this Guide.
-If changes occur, a new Guide will be posted to ada.org/DAT and listed in the document entitled Recent and Forthcoming Updates to Examinations.
-This latter document is available at ADA.org/testing.
+If changes occur, they will be posted to ADA.org/DAT and listed in the document entitled Recent and Forthcoming Updates to Examinations.
+This document is also available at ADA.org/education/testing.